 Again, maybe the person did, in fact, misinterpret a situation.
 In that case, any accusation of misperception by another party does not constitute gaslighting someone.

-In short, figuring out whether you’re being manipulated this way depends on intention and who’s telling the truth.
+In short, figuring out whether you’re being manipulated this way depends on the intention and who’s telling the truth.
 Sometimes the truth isn’t easy to arrive at.
 So make sure you’ve done enough verification before you accuse someone of gaslighting.

 We all misperceive reality from time to time.
 Your perceptions may be wrong once or twice, but if you’re continually accused of misperception by the same person who also makes you feel crappy about yourself, chances are they’re gaslighting you.